AlexanderLabWHOI/eukrhythmic/docs/source/usingpipeline.rst

 How to use the pipeline directly through Snakemake
 --------------------------------------------------

-To use the pipeline as a ``Snakemake`` workflow, the most important thing to do is to populate ``config.yaml`` with the paths to your particular input and output directories, and to generate the sample file (either manually (:ref:``manual``) or using a semi (:ref:``fastqauto``) or completely automatic procedure (:ref:``fullauto``).
+To use the pipeline as a ``Snakemake`` workflow, the most important thing to do is to populate ``config.yaml`` with the paths to your particular input and output directories, and to generate the sample file (either manually (:ref:manual) or using a semi (:ref:fastqauto) or completely automatic procedure (:ref:``fullauto``).
 Personalizing this will allow the pipeline to pull the relevant files when computing the results of individual rules, so this step is crucial.
 You should also edit any other important parts of the configuration file, as described in the separate section of the documentation.

 You'll find further information about the configuration file in "Advanced: Writing a configuration file", and more information about the sample file in "Naming your samples and helping eukrhythmic find them".